MehdiTAZI/Cloud-Datalake-Spikes/AWS/lambda/AthenaSampleRESTAPI/readme.md

 5 - put as a the handler lambda_function.lambda_handler

 6 - Create the following HTTP lambda function as described in the function.py

+7 - Configure AMAZON API GATEWAY to expose the rest web api